core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 With regards to the limit for 'l', the recommended 'l' value for the algorithms shown in {{algorithm-limits}}, and for AEAD_AES_128_CCM_8, is 2^10 (16384 bytes) and 2^8 (4096 bytes) respectively.
 Considering a typical MTU size of 1500 bytes, and the fact that the maximum block size when using block-wise transfers with CoAP is 1024 bytes (see {{Section 2 of RFC7959}}), it is unlikely that a larger size of 'l' than what is recommended makes sense to use in typical network setups.

 However, although under typical circumstances an 'l' limit of 2^8 (4096 bytes) is acceptable, exceptional cases can warrant a higher value of 'l'.
-For instance, Block-wise Extension for Reliable Transport (BERT) extends the CoAP Block-Wise tranfer functionality, enabling use of larger messages over reliable transports such as TCP or WebSockets (see {{RFC8323}}).
+For instance, Block-wise Extension for Reliable Transport (BERT) extends the CoAP Block-Wise transfer functionality, enabling use of larger messages over reliable transports such as TCP or WebSockets (see {{RFC8323}}).
 In case the OSCORE peers wish to take full advantage of BERT functionality and the large message sizes it allows for, the OSCORE peers must use higher values of 'l'.

 An alternative means of allowing for larger values of 'l', while still maintaining the security properties of the used AEAD algorithm, is to adjust the 'q' and 'v' values to compensate.
 In practice, this means reducing the value of 'q' and 'v' considering the new value of 'l', to ensure an acceptably low value of the IA and CA probabilities.
 A reasonable target for the IA and CA probability values is the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}.

 ## Additional Information in the Security Context # {#context}

-In addition to what is defined in {{Section 3.1 of RFC8613}}, the following parameters associated with a OSCORE Security Context can be used for keeping track of the expiration of that OSCORE Security Context and maintaining key usage below safe limits.
+In addition to what is defined in {{Section 3.1 of RFC8613}}, the following parameters associated with an OSCORE Security Context can be used for keeping track of the expiration of that OSCORE Security Context and maintaining key usage below safe limits.

 ### Common Context # {#common-context}